Kofiwusubrempong/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 8 this script is used to delete a file in a folder Task 9 This script is used to delete a directory
-Task 10 This script is used to change the directory to the previous one
+Task 10 This script is used to change the directory to the previous one Task 11 This script is used to list files with a period/hidden in working directory,parent directory and /boot directory